 “Every day when you walk down the street you probably pass somebody who’s got a full-time job and a bad credit score,” says Ed Lazere, executive director of the DC Fiscal Policy Institute, an economic policy think tank in Washington, D.C.
 “Looking at credit scores is yet another way in which this proposal is screening out anyone except those who are already very well-established economically and not those who have the potential to succeed once they’re in America.”

-What immigrants can do improve their credit scores
+What immigrants can do to improve their credit scores

-If the rules go into effect, there are steps immigrants can take to ensure they have the best credit score possible.
+While the rule is still undergoing legal challenges, for now it will go into effect.
+However, there are steps immigrants can take to ensure they have the best credit score possible.
 If you have no credit history or you’re looking to improve your score:

 - Look to alternative data.
 “If you are renting, which is very common among the immigrant population, your landlord can report your positive rent payments and establish a credit history,” says Griffin.
 Other merchants may also let you obtain a small loan, but make sure they report your payments to at least one of the national credit reporting agencies, Griffin says.